-Dr. McCorquodale is currently residing in the South Loop of Downtown Chicago where he is quietly building Arbor Devices, a stealth mode company founded on the idea of transforming the patient experience which was inspired by his own lengthy illness, subsequent surgery, post-op complications and now full recovery.
+Dr. McCorquodale is currently residing in the South Loop of Downtown Chicago where he is quietly building Arbor Devices, a stealth mode medical device company founded on the idea of transforming the patient experience and which was inspired by his own lengthy illness, subsequent surgery, post-op complications and now full recovery.
 Further, he is engaged in technical consulting for start-ups and established businesses on topics including technology due diligence, resolving manufacturing defects, M&A, product-market fit and investment.
-He has also served as a founding Board Member to various companies.
+He has also served as a Board Member to various companies.
 In the evenings, he is often retained as a private University-level tutor for students in electrical and computer engineering.
 While working on Arbor Devices, he can sometimes also be found day trading in the background, typically unsuccessfully.
 This is all after a previously comical, often rewarding and occasionally annoying experience serving as an Adjunct in the University of Michigan's Department of Electrical Engineering and Computer Science in Ann Arbor.

 Prior to the appointment at Michigan, he had returned to Ann Arbor to serve briefly as the CEO of Arborlight, an integrator of LED lighting technology.
 ArborLight's IP assets were sold to AstraLite.